Laukei/guilab/README.md

 # guilab
-Lab routines with nice, user-friendly frontends
+Lab routines with nice, user-friendly frontends in PySide-flavoured Qt